ozanMSFT/pytorch-wiki/Docker-image-build-on-CircleCI.md

 We have ecr_gc_job job (you can search for it in config.yml) that runs every hour to purge old images.
 Currently, we need temporary images for 1 day, and weekly builds for 2 weeks.
 And we will keep image with tags defined in https://github.com/pytorch/pytorch/blob/master/.circleci/verbatim-sources/workflows-ecr-gc.yml#L13 forever. code for the purge job is https://github.com/pytorch/pytorch/blob/master/.circleci/ecr_gc_docker/gc.py

-### How to use new images?

-1. locate new image tag at http://docker.pytorch.org/pytorch.html
-2. test with new images, you need to update https://github.com/pytorch/pytorch/blob/master/.circleci/cimodel/data/pytorch_build_definitions.py#L16 (or search for DOCKER_IMAGE_VERSION) and regenerate config.yml
-3. update  https://github.com/pytorch/pytorch/blob/master/.circleci/verbatim-sources/workflows-ecr-gc.yml#L13  and land changes to make sure the images won’t be purged

 ### The production images disappeared, what should I do?